England trip planner

 Lake Windermere: Set among rolling hills and lush forest, a boat trip on Lake Windermere provides a perfect taste of the English countryside.

-Camden Lock Market: Camden Market encompasses hundreds of stalls selling food, clothes, knickknacks, and more, making it the ideal place to pick up some offbeat souvenirs of your England vacation.
+Camden Market: Camden Market encompasses hundreds of stalls selling food, clothes, knickknacks, and more, making it the ideal place to pick up some offbeat souvenirs of your England vacation.

 Planning an England Vacation with Kids